ulrich-merkel/client-side-cache/README.md

         }

-### Demo ####
-If you just want to see a working demo, open the generated index.html **/build/index.html** file in your browser.
-You need to run this file in a webserver to make shure the ajax calls are working.

 ### Javascript source files ####
 There is no external library neccessary for the code to work.
 The logic is split into several functions and files under the global javascript namespace `window.app`.
 If you want to modify the source code, the files you will need are listed in **src/js/_app/cache/** and  **src/js/_app/helpers/**.
 You are free to rename and reorganize the given folder structur, as long as you include the needed files in the correct order (make sure you include the **helpers first**).
 The correspondig javascript namespace is handled by the namespace.js helper functions.